L

 +

-BIG's design of the new Bay View campus is the result of an incredibly collaborative design process.
+BIG's design of the Google Bay View campus is the result of an incredibly collaborative design process.
 Working with a client as data driven as Google has led to an architecture where every single decision is informed by hard information and empirical analysis.
 The result is a campus where the striking dragonscale solar canopies harvest every photon that hits the buildings; the energy piles store and extract heating and cooling from the ground, and even the naturally beautiful floras are in fact hardworking rootzone gardens that filter and clean the water from the buildings.
 All in all, a campus where front of house and back of house, technology and architecture, and form and function have been fused into a new and striking hybrid.

 HOSPITALITY